 - Versatile – the tasty Barbecue Sauce recipe is great on pork, beef and seafood too!

-Oh, you could use regular bottled sauce to make barbecue chicken, but the taste with this homemade version is just out of this world!
+Oh, you could use regular bottled sauce to make barbecue chicken, but the taste with Family Recipe Classic Barbecue Sauce is out of this world!

 It is simple to make.
 Just saute the garlic in butter, then stir in all of the other ingredients listed.
 Let it come to a boil, then remove from the heat to cool down.
 This is the kind of sauce where you really do want to lick your fingers!
 No napkin please!